-Over the past twelve years, I’ve taught the Steve Trautman Company’s Knowledge Transfer Workshops hundreds of times to clients all over the world and in every industry imaginable.
+Over the past twelve years, I’ve taught The Steve Trautman Co.'s Knowledge Transfer Workshops hundreds of times to clients all over the world and in every industry imaginable.
 The workshop is an integral part of their 3-Step Solution, and we require client managers to attend as they have a key role to play.

 One of the decisions they have to make and discuss at the workshop is how many hours a week their staff should dedicate to knowledge transfer.
 Now, this is a big change; most have never been asked this question before and would never think of dedicating time to it.

 What We Often Say

 Left to their own devices, most would say, “Oh, we’ll do knowledge transfer when we’re not (too) busy,” which turns into never.
 This is the biggest reason organizations don’t make progress transferring knowledge.
 They think of knowledge transfer as an activity to be done outside of work.

 The Steve Trautman Co.'s 3-Step Solution turns knowledge transfer into a work project with goals, deadlines and milestones just like any other project.
 And accomplishing goals, deadlines and milestones requires time and resources just like any other project.
 Typically, we suggest that employees dedicate between five to ten percent of their workweek, approximately two to four hours, to knowledge transfer.
 Each knowledge transfer session is typically one-hour long.

 What Keeps Us From Transferring Knowledge

 Recently, I led the workshop for the IT department at a large insurance company where the project owner, a senior manager, and her staff of managers were very engaged.
 They clearly understood that their role was to help their staff understand the 3-Step Solution and hammer out the details of implementing it successfully in their teams.